seamapi/types/README.md

 ### Types and Zod Schemas

-Add this and zod as a dependency to your project using [npm] with
+Add this as a dependency to your project using [npm] with

 ```
-$ npm install zod @seamapi/types
+$ npm install @seamapi/types
 ```

 [npm]: https://www.npmjs.com/